 Let me tell you, these pickups sound fantastic.
 Very warm, and clear.
 There’s a nice punch, but they aren’t overly wound.
 Personally, I might have paid the price of the guitar just to buy these pickups.

 A feature I overlooked when I made the purchase was the fact that Harley Benton included a push/pull coil split in the volume pot.
 So, you can essentially switch the bridge humbucker to a single coil.

 The Bridge is a Wilkinson Fender-style tremolo.
 It’s likely that you’ve heard of Wilkinson, as they make quality guitar hardware.
 I’m not sure how I feel about this particular tremolo.
-The whammy bar isn’t threaded into the socket, so you need to take a small alan key (included) and tighten it from the back of the bridge.
+The whammy bar isn’t threaded into the socket, so you need to take a small allen key (included) and tighten it from the back of the bridge.
 Otherwise, if you bend over to adjust your pedal settings, it will fall to the floor.

 That being said, I don’t utilize my tremolo much.
 In fact, I dropped the tailpiece flush to the body of the guitar for better sustain.
 While on the subject of sustain, it has plenty of it!